-We own properties in Virginia Beach, Virginia and Westbury, New York and lease space in Garden City, New York that supports the Other Consumer and Business Services Segment.
-The Garden City location is the main operation and administrative center for Wizcom.
+We own properties in Virginia Beach, Virginia and Westbury, New York and lease space in Garden City, New York and Troy, Michigan that supports the Other Consumer and Business Services Segment.
+The Garden City and

+Troy locations are the main operation and administrative centers for Wizcom and EPub, respectively.
 In addition, there are approximately six leased office locations in the United States.
 Internationally, we lease office space in London, UK (18,000 square feet) and own two buildings in Leeds, UK (86,000 square feet) and one building in Bradford, England (25,000 square feet) to support this segment.